ligolang/ligo/src/test/error-recovery/README.md

 nodes).
 Like the previous but the tree structure is erased.
 - Tokens -- diff between lists of tokens
 - Errors -- count of new syntax error returned by recovery parser

+# Why some tests are out of CI?

+In spite of the error recovery, the parser still can fail if an error turns out before it:

+- The basic case is a lexer failure.
+Specific tests can be found in `src/test/error-recovery/lexer-fails-before-recovery`
+- The new case is a pre-parser failure.
+Currently, it affects only the ReasonLIGO, and tests broken by it are temporarily placed in `src/tests/error-recovery/preparser-fails-before-recovery`.